AriaTofighi/seent/README.md

 2. Install the dependencies:
    npm install

-3. Create a `.env.local` file and provide values based on the .env.local.example file.
+3. Create a `.env.local` file and provide values based on the .env.local.example file

 4. Apply the Prisma migrations to your database: npx prisma migrate dev